Section 5: Staff and Faculty

 Supervisors Must Notify Workplace Occupants

-Once University Emergency Management is notified, the appropriate supervisor will be notified via email that an employee in their area tested positive for COVID-19.
+Human Resources, when notified of a positive case, is responsible for notifying the appropriate supervisor via email that an employee in their area tested positive for COVID-19.

 - The supervisor must begin notifying other workspace occupants that someone in their department tested positive for COVID-19 and should use the approved notification letter in order to provide accurate information.